 - At the end of the series, receive a certificate for your hard work!

 Check out the Course Curriculum below to see the available course modules.
-Enroll for free and check back each week for the latest episode and module.
-Simply log back in to access it!
+Then, enroll for free and check back each week for the latest episode and module.
+Then, log back in to access it!

-My presentation: The value of interactive video and how to create it 🎬
+My presentation on EdmodoCon 2020: The value of interactive video and how to create it ?